 It can be difficult to escape cyberbullying, since we live in a connected society where we spend a lot of time using technology.
 It can also be hard (but not impossible) to figure out who is doing the cyberbullying online if the person is doing it anonymously.

 Bullying and cyberbullying aren’t totally different things.
 They’re examples of the same kind of behavior — with the same social, cultural, and human roots — in different contexts.
 It’s often hard to separate bullying and cyberbullying, since your experience of the online and offline worlds are so closely connected.
 For example, many online victims know their bullies in real life (although they might only be bullied by him or her online).
-Conflicts dealing with relationships that start out offline may carry over to social media sites, cell phones, etc., or vice versa, and escalate or turn into cyberbullying.
-For example: A prank pulled in the locker room at school results in ongoing social humiliation through pictures shared via cell phones and online.
-Another example could start with a nasty Facebook post which leads to bullying at school.
+Conflicts dealing with relationships that start out offline may carry over to social media sites, through text messaging, etc., or vice versa, and escalate or turn into cyberbullying.
+For example: A prank pulled in the locker room at school results in ongoing social humiliation through pictures shared online.
+Another example could start with a nasty Facebook post that leads to bullying at school.

 Still, things aren’t always crystal clear.